Wedsels/ScalingDifficulty-BaldursGateIII/README.md

 - Tweak each individual ability score bonus per level
 - Tweak each ability score, ac, hp, initiative
 - Increase or decrease target level
-- Change the scaling of Ally, Enemy, Boss individually
+- Change the scaling of Ally, Summon, Enemy, Boss individually

 Works alongside any mod, and takes effect on any mod-added enemies.
 Does scale any NPC ally or enemy